rundsk/dsk/README.md

 ```

 The `make dev` command assumes your test design system definitions are below a
 directory called `_test`.
-The vendored dependencies are simple Git submodules
+The vendored dependencies are simply Git submodules
 and can be managed manually or with [Manul](https://github.com/kovetskiy/manul).

 ```